NAGB Header Image

 The director of the Institute of Education Sciences serves as an ex officio, nonvoting member.

-The Governing Board is seeking candidates for the following 6 positions to be appointed in the fall of 2024:
+The Board is seeking candidates for the following 5 positions for service that begins Oct.
+1, 2025:

 • Testing and Measurement Expert